|THE SACRAMENT OF RECONCILIATION -

 Remember those "puzzles" or "pictures" "connect the dots".
 Let's (play) "connect the

-on the Apostles to continue His ministry, [Jn 20:21] "As the Father has sent me, so I am
+founded on the Apostles to continue His ministry, [Jn 20:21] "As the Father has sent me,

-sending you".
-We can see from a study of the same Scripture that Jesus gave this authority to
+so I am sending you".
+We can see from a study of the same Scripture that Jesus gave this

 Jesus only mentions the word Church two times in Scripture, once when He

-when He gave His Church special authority to teach in His name, to bind Satan and
+here when He gave His Church special authority to teach in His name, to bind

 The next question would be: Did the early Church understand that they had the power to

-and gave us the ministry of Reconciliation, that is, God was in Christ reconciling the world to
+himself and gave us the ministry of Reconciliation, that is, God was in Christ reconciling

-himself, not counting their trespasses against them, and entrusting to us the message of
+the world to himself, not counting their trespasses against them, and entrusting to us the

 Who was St. Paul talking to here?
 He was writing to a community of believers who lived in

-they needed to further turn away from sin and turn their lives again to God!
-So, we can see
+yet they needed to further turn away from sin and turn their lives again to God!
+So, we can

 What next?
 We see St. Paul talking about believers making use of the Sacrament of

-19:18] "Many also of those who were now believers came, confessing and divulging their
+[Acts 19:18] "Many also of those who were now believers came, confessing and divulging

-sins, he is faithful and just and will forgive our sins and cleanse us from all unrighteousness".
+our sins, he is faithful and just and will forgive our sins and cleanse us from all

-Where does the Scripture say only a priest has this authority to forgive sins?
-[James 5:13-16]
+unrighteousness".
+Where does the Scripture say only a priest has this authority to forgive

 TR, 'June '96, P. 12, "The term "priest"